lastland/ClairvoyanceMonad/README.md

 ## Artifact Instructions

 The project lives in the `demand-semantics` directory under the home directory of the default `artifact` user.
+(Whenever a password is required, enter `password`).
 The image already has all dependencies installed; to execute the proof scripts, you just need to run `make`.

 ### Dependencies